-Gray, a Republican, was the representative for New Jersey's 8th congressional district from 1915 to 1919.
+Gray was the representative for New Jersey’s 8th congressional district and was a Republican.
+He served from 1915 to 1919.

 From Dec 1915 to Mar 1919, Gray missed 240 of 423 roll call votes, which is 56.7%.
 This is much worse than the median of 25.3% among the lifetime records of representatives serving in Mar 1919.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|